2020 Summer Legal Volunteer Opportunities for Law Students and Law Graduates

 Special instructions for students seeking fellowships, internships, and other external opportunities:

 Many students who volunteer with CCLA are able to obtain funding, fellowships, course credit, internships, or other external opportunities through their law schools or other outside sources.
-Many of these external opportunities have their own application requirements, including the support of CCLA for your application, and sometimes a project proposal.
+Many of these external opportunities have their own application requirements, including the support of CCLA for your application, and sometimes a project proposal or statement of interest.
 Please note that for fellowships that require the support of CCLA for your application, CCLA may choose to support more than one applicant for a particular fellowship.

 If you are seeking or have obtained such an external opportunity, please send us a complete CCLA Legal Volunteer Application (containing the items noted above) with the following changes/additions.

-- Details for Project Proposals: If the external opportunity you seek requires that you include a project proposal, please contact Noa Mendelsohn Aviv (mendelsohnaviv[at]ccla.org) for a list of possible projects and instructions.
+- Details for Project Proposal or Statement of Interest: If the external opportunity you seek requires that you include a project proposal or statement of interest, please contact Noa Mendelsohn Aviv (mendelsohnaviv[at]ccla.org) in advance for a list of possible projects and instructions.

 - Additional Materials: With your CCLA Legal Volunteer Application, please include:

-• Basic information about the external opportunity (name of the fellowship, internship, etc; what it involves in terms of work at CCLA, what will be required of CCLA as a supervising organisation over the summer)
+• Basic information about the external opportunity (name of the fellowship, internship, etc; what kind of time commitment it involves in terms of work at CCLA; what will be required of CCLA as a supervising organisation over the summer)

 • The application deadline for the external opportunity